How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the FAIR (Future Artificial Intelligence Research) project, funded by the NextGenerationEU program within the PNRR-PE-AI scheme (M4C2, Investment 1.3, Line on Artificial Intelligence) and by the PRIN project SAFEST (award No: 20224AJBLJ) funded by the Italian Ministry of Education, Universities, and Research (MIUR).
+This work was partially supported by the FAIR (Future Artificial Intelligence Research) project, funded by the NextGenerationEU program within the PNRR-PE-AI scheme (M4C2, Investment 1.3, Line on Artificial Intelligence), by the PRIN project SAFEST (award No: 20224AJBLJ) funded by the Italian Ministry of Education, Universities, and Research (MIUR), by funding from the pilot program Core Informatics at KIT (KiKIT) of the Helmholtz Association (HGF), and supported by the German Research Foundation (DFG) - SFB 1608 - 501798263 and KASTEL Security Research Labs, Karlsruhe.